DFC302/subseeker/README.md

 -o Choose to send results to an output file.

 **Configure API credentials in config.json file.**

+# Example usage:
+**Here is an example usage on how you can fully take advantage of subseeker.**

+Yes, subseeker can locate subdomains on its own.
+However, it was built around the idea of using sub domain keywords to parse crtsh.
+You can aquire these sub domain keywords by using subeeker to parse crtsh, censys, certspotter, and certdb into an output file or files and/or by using other subdomain tools.
+From there, using the createsubs option (-C), it will parse the second layer of each domain to create keywords.

+For example, say I generate subdomains like so: \
+test.example.com \
+test.dev.example.com \
+products.example.com

+Using the -C option will then create a list of keywords like so: \
+test \
+dev \
+products

+From there this list can be used to generate even more subdomains from crt.sh.
+Subseeker will automatically search with the syntax like so: \
+\*test\*.example.com \
+\*dev\*.example.com \
+\*products\*.example.com

+This is why using other subdomain tools and parsing the results into output files can then be used to generate a huge list of keywords to parse crt.sh with.

 # Author:
 Coded by Matthew Greer \